ray491/opencode_servere/README.md

 - Playwright records sessions as `.webm` files (a CDP limitation).
 Recordings are saved as-is — no transcoding required.
 - The browser blocks requests to `localhost`, `127.x`, `192.168.x`, `10.x`, and `file://` URLs as a sandbox policy.
 - Real Chrome is used if found at common paths to reduce bot detection.
 Falls back to Playwright's bundled Chromium otherwise.
+- The Odoo module respects normal record rules and access rights.
+- If `mcp.token` is set, requests must include the token.
+- The Python MCP server forwards token/login/api_key automatically.